vuittont60/shardeum-docs/docs/smartContracts/tokens/ERC-20.md

 ![mint_your_own_crypto_4](/img/mint_your_own_crypto/mint_your_own_crypto_4.jpg)

-You can now go to [Shardeum Explorer](https://docs.shardeum.org/network/explorer) the applicable network and search for contract address and you should be able to see it there!
+You can now go to [Shardeum Explorer](https://docs.shardeum.org/network/explorer) and search for contract address and you should be able to see it there!

 ## Video Tutorial